Executive Director, KIPP Indy Public Schools

 School Leader, KIPP Indy College Prep Middle

 Casey currently serves as the school leader at KIPP Indy College Prep Middle where she leads the instructional and cultural vision for the school.
 After graduating from Purdue University with a bachelor’s in chemisty, Casey began her career at DOW Chemical Company before joining the Indianapolis Teaching Fellows program.
 Prior to stepping into the school leader role, Casey taught literacy at KIPP Indy College Prep Middle for four years and served as the assistant school leader for two years.
 In addition to her bachelor’s degree, Casey holds a master’s degree in teaching from Marian University as well as a master’s in public and social policy from the University of Pennsylvania.

 School Leader, KIPP Indy Legacy High

 David is the founding school leader at KIPP Indy Legacy High.
-In preparation for the school opening in the fall of 2019, David has spent the last year learning best practices from schools all over the country and designing the school through the prestigious Fisher Fellowship and the Innovation Schools Fellowship through The Mind Trust.
-David began his teaching career with Teach For America in Houston Texas and was most recently an Assistant School Leader at Moving Everest Charter Schools in Chicago.
-David holds a bachelor’s degree from Texas Christian University in political science and journalism, a master’s degree in youth and young adult ministry from Andrews University, and a master’s in educational leadership from Columbia University.
+In the last year, David has set the vision and goals of the high school through the prestigious Fisher Fellowship and the Innovation Schools Fellowship through The Mind Trust.
+David began his teaching career with Teach For America in Houston, TX and was most recently an Assistant School Leader at Moving Everest Charter Schools in Chicago.
+He holds a bachelor’s degree from Texas Christian University in political science and journalism, a master’s degree in youth and young adult ministry from Andrews University, and a master’s in educational leadership from Columbia University.
 As school leader, David leads the creation of the instructional and cultural vision for our first high school in Indianapolis.